 by Robert Wilkinson

-Today we send up a big Happy birthday tribute to the legendary Miriam Makeba, South Africa's musical ambassador to the world.
+I had too much going on yesterday to post this Happy birthday tribute to the legendary Miriam Makeba, South Africa's musical ambassador to the world.
 Though she passed on a few years back, if you've never heard her amazing voice, prepare for a real treat!

 Miriam Makeba (4 March 1932 – 9 November 2008), nicknamed “Mama Africa,” was an extraordinary singer, civil rights activist, and the first artist from South Africa to bring South African music to the world at large.
-Her Grammy-winning global career began in the 1950s, and over the years she recorded and toured with musical heavyweights such as Harry Belafonte, Paul Simon, and her husband, South-African musical legend Hugh Masekela (who became a global figure as a result of performing at the 1967 Summer of Love "Monterrey Pop festival.")
+Her Grammy-winning global career began in the 1950s, and over the years she recorded and toured with musical heavyweights such as Harry Belafonte, Paul Simon, and her husband, South-African musical legend Hugh Masekela (who became a global figure as a result of his performance at the 1967 Summer of Love "Monterrey Pop festival.")

 She tirelessly campaigned against the South African system of Apartheid, due to which the South African government revoked her citizenship and right of return in the early 1960s.
 By then she had been introduced to the US and global music community, and several nations issued her passports, making her a true "citizen of the world."
 During her years in exile, she became an international superstar and political figure, at one point becoming the official delegate to the UN for the nation of Guinea, for which she won the Dag Hammarskjöld Peace Prize in 1986.

 After the end of Apartheid and the release of Nelson Mandela, she returned home where her musical career continued to hit the heights through her recordings with such legends as Dizzy Gillespie, Nina Simone, and Masekela.
 She embodied the spirit of "world music," and continued to rack up major international awards for her work in a multiplicity of fields until she died of a heart attack in 2008.